jvornhagen/hcds-itu.github.io/_pages/hdilab.md

 focus areas of the lab.

 Organisation of extracurricular activities
+*	Weekly data hacking activities hosted by our [student assistant](mailto:hdilab-datahacking@o365team.itu.dk).
+All students are welcome!
 *	Guest lectures by visiting researchers
 *	Company presentations.
 For example, we have continual dialogue with Inviso – a company specializing in data analysis services with a strong focus on visualization – to create ways for them to interact with students for mutual benefit.

-For more information, please contact [HDIlab](mailto:soekn@itu.dk) (we should probably get an email address for the lab.
-How about hdilab@itu.dk?)
+For more information, please contact [HDIlab](mailto:hdilab@o365team.itu.dk).